Sean Cronin, Senior Deputy Commissioner

-Welcome to the Division of Local Services (DLS), we support local officials in your community to achieve sound fiscal management through guidance, training and oversight.
-Its bureaus are responsible for ensuring the fairness and equity of local property taxation, the accuracy and quality of local accounting and treasury management, interpreting state laws that affect local governance, distributing local aid, and maintaining a comprehensive Databank on local finances.
+Welcome to the Division of Local Services (DLS.)
+We promote sound municipal finance management practices and support local officials by providing guidance, training and oversight.
+Our bureaus are responsible for ensuring the fairness and equity of local property taxation, the accuracy and quality of local accounting and treasury management, interpreting state laws that affect local governance, distributing local aid, and maintaining a comprehensive Databank report library focused on municipal finance.

 The Bureau of Accounts (BOA) oversees the financial management of municipalities within the Commonwealth.
 The BOA field staff assist financial officers with state regulations and requirements, approve tax rates, certify compliance with Proposition 2 1/2, and offer instruction in sound municipal accounting practices.
 Certain issues of debt of cities, towns, counties, and districts are issued as "State House notes" and are certified by the Director of Accounts.
 The Director also certifies free cash of cities and towns that is thereafter available for appropriation.
 The Bureau reviews audit reports of various Massachusetts local governments submitted by independent CPA firms.

-The Technical Assistance Bureau advises municipalities on opportunities to improve their financial management operations.
+The Financial Management Resource Bureau advises municipalities on opportunities to improve their financial management operations.
 Our project management team brings real-world experience and practical advice to every assignment.
 We also collaborate with our colleagues within the DLS and other state agencies to provide comprehensive guidance and self-service tools.
 Whether your community is facing a particular issue, would like to implement a best practice, or could benefit from a general assessment of its financial condition, we can assist.